Twentieth Century Timeline (1900 onwards)

 1944: Frank Whittle’s jet engined aircraft the Gloster Meteor flies in combat.

-January: The Allies land at Anzio near Rome.
+The Allies land at Anzio near Rome in January.

 William Heath Robinson dies.